 Do you have additional questions about specific exams from your study programme?
 Contact your teacher or Head of Teaching.
 General questions and measures about our corona measures can be found on our general corona FAQ.

 Please note: the information below applies to students who are enrolled in our 'general' bachelor programmes and associate programmes.
 Are you enrolled in our Schools of Arts (i.e. Royal Conservatoire Antwerpen or Royal Academy of Fine Arts Antwerp)?
 Then you'll receive more details on our AP Arts website as soon as possible.

-We have decided to organize the exams from a distance as much as possible.
-This helps prevent further spread of the coronavirus and shealth and well-being of our AP-community and those with whom we interact.
+We have decided to organise the examinations from a distance as much as possible.
+This helps prevent further spread of the coronavirus and health and well-being of our AP-community and those with whom we interact.
 Thus, we commit to our social responsibility.

 As always, we will provide several visible and invisible features and measures to prevent exam fraud.

-If you or someone you live with, belong(s) to a risk group, you may invoke force majeure.
+If you or someone you live with, belong(s) to a risk group, you may be able to invoke force majeure.
 Check our preventive measures for more details.

 Whether you take your exam on campus or from home: the same rules apply.

 This depends on the exam.
-You will receive instructions from your teacher before each exam.
+Your lecturer will decide this and give you specific instructions before each exam.

 This depends on the exam type.
 Your teacher will decide whether monitoring software is required.
 Before each exam your teacher will provide clear instructions, to make sure you know what to expect.
 The most frequent digital exam types are: